Discovering Oujda: Your Ultimate Travel Guide to Eastern Morocco's Hidden Gem

-Visa Requirements: Most nationalities can enter Morocco without a visa for up to 90 days.
+- Visa Requirements: Most nationalities can enter Morocco for up to 90 days without a visa.
 Check your visa requirements before traveling to avoid any issues at the border.

-Currency: The currency in Morocco is the Moroccan Dirham (MAD).
-Make sure to exchange currency before traveling or withdraw cash from ATMs in Oujda.
+- Currency: The currency in Morocco is the Moroccan Dirham (MAD).
+Ensure to exchange money before traveling or withdraw cash from ATMs in Oujda.

-Dress Code: Morocco is a conservative country, and it's important to dress modestly, especially in public places.
+- Dress Code: Morocco is a conservative country, and it's essential to dress modestly, especially in public places.
 This means covering your shoulders and knees and avoiding revealing clothing.

-Transportation: Oujda has a modern and efficient public transportation system, including buses and taxis.
-Taxis are the most convenient way to get around the city, and they're relatively affordable.
+- Transportation: Oujda has a modern and efficient public transportation system, including buses and taxis.
+Taxis are the most convenient way to get around the city and are relatively affordable.

 How to Reach Oujda: Transportation Options

-Oujda is easily accessible by air, land, and sea, making it a convenient destination for travelers from around the world.
+Oujda is easily accessible by air, land, and sea, making it a convenient destination for travelers worldwide.

-By Air: Oujda Angads Airport is located just 12 km from the city center and receives regular flights from major European cities, including Paris, Madrid, and Brussels.
-From the airport, you can take a taxi or shuttle bus to your accommodation in the city.
+- By Air: Oujda Angads Airport is 12 km from the city center and receives regular flights from major European cities, including Paris, Madrid, and Brussels.
+You can take a taxi or shuttle bus from the airport to your accommodation in the city.

-By Land: Oujda is well-connected to other cities in Morocco by bus and train.
-The city's main bus station is located near the medina, and there are regular services to cities like Casablanca, Marrakech, and Fes.
-The train station is located a bit further out from the city center, but there are regular trains to major cities like Rabat and Tangier.
+- By Land: Oujda is well-connected to other cities in Morocco by bus and train.
+The city's central bus station is near the medina, and there are regular services to cities like Casablanca, Marrakech, and Fes.
+The train station is located a bit further from the city center, but regular trains are to major cities like Rabat and Tangier.